Jainam2023/License-to-Chase/README.md

 The exhaustve list of ROS topics can be viewed in the image titled "RQT_Graph" in the sample run folder.
 To run the project, clone the repository, build the workspace and launch the launch-files in the following order: first.launch, second.launch and third.launch in seperate terminals.
 Other contributers:
-  Jaskaran Singh
+  Jaskaran Singh,
-  Rahul Agarwal
+  Rahul Agarwal,
-  Arnav Dutt
+  Arnav Dutt,
   Vedhansh Bansal